Interplay between disorder and topology in Thouless pumping on a superconducting quantum processor

-to characterize the interplay between topology and disorder~\cite{wauters_localization_2019, wu_quantized_2022} (Figs.~\ref{fig:fig3}C--\ref{fig:fig3}E).
+to characterize the interplay between topology and disorder~\cite{wauters_localization_2019, wu_quantized_2022} (Fig.~\ref{fig:fig3}c--e).
 Here, the average current density can be expressed as

-and $\ket{\psi(t)}$ is the time evolved state initially with a half-filling ground state of the system.
-As shown in Fig.~\ref{fig:fig3}C, $\Delta Q$ versus $V$ has a similar behavior as the experimental results of $\delta\!x$.
-The breakdown of quantized pumping can be understood due to the closing band gap, leading to the Landau-Zener transition~\cite{niu_quantised_1984}.
-The gap closes when $V\approx \Delta_0$~\cite{supp_cite}, which conforms to the experimental observations of $\delta\!x$.
+and $\ket{\psi(t)}$ is the time evolved state initially with a half-filling ground state of the system, and $\mathrm{i}=\sqrt{-1}$.
+As shown in Fig.~\ref{fig:fig3}c, $\Delta Q$ versus $V$ has a similar behavior as the experimental results of $\delta x$.
+The slight reduction of $\Delta Q$ when $V/\Delta_0\lesssim 1$ results from the use of a single-excitation initial state instead of an exact Wannier state.
+The breakdown of quantized pumping can be understood due to the closing band gap, leading to the Landau-Zener transition~\cite{niu_quantised_1984, ivakhnenko_nonadiabatic_2023}.
+The gap closes when $V\approx \Delta_0$~\cite{supp_cite}, which conforms to the experimental observations of $\delta x$.
 Thus, the breakdown may be due to localization of single-particle Floquet states instead of that of instantaneous eigenstates, for which localization occurs for any non-zero disorder strength~\cite{wauters_localization_2019}.